ashawkey/torch-ngp/readme.md

 * 3.22: reverted from pre-generating rays as it takes too much CPU memory, still the PSNR for Lego can reach ~33 now.
 * 3.14: fixed the precision related issue for `fp16` mode, and it renders much better quality.
 Added PSNR metric for NeRF.
 * 3.14: linearly scale `desired_resolution` with `bound` according to https://github.com/ashawkey/torch-ngp/issues/23.
-    * known issue: very large bound (e.g., 16) leads to bad performance.
-Better to scale down the camera to fit into a smaller bounding box.
 * 3.11: raymarching now supports supervising weights_sum (pixel alpha, or mask) directly, and bg_color is separated from CUDA to make it more flexible.
 Add an option to preload data into GPU.
 * 3.9: add fov for gui.
 * 3.1: add type='all' for blender dataset (load train + val + test data), which is the default behavior of instant-ngp.